 - The SRTO must reside on the same physical server(s) as the traffic being served through SureRoute so that it reflects the performance of those servers/connection,

 - The SRTO should be large enough to reflect packet loss on a given route.
-Absolutely not less than 4K.
+It should not be less tan 8 KB.

 An example of a Sure Route Test Object